danielpops/godaddy-dyndns/README.md

 # godaddy-dyndns
 DynDNS-like public IP auto-updater script for GoDaddy.

 The script uses `ipify.org` to figure out the machine's public IP.
 It only accesses GoDaddy when the IP has changed since its last successful invocation.
-It logs all its activities to the file `godaddy-dyndns.log` (and automatically rotates the log).
+It logs all its activities to `godaddy-dyndns.log` (and automatically rotates the log).

 Based on [Sascha's script with the same name](https://saschpe.wordpress.com/2013/11/12/godaddy-dyndns-for-the-poor/).

 ## Setup

-Copy the file `godaddy-dyndns.conf.template` to `godaddy-dyndns.conf` and add your GoDaddy username and password to the new file.
+Copy `godaddy-dyndns.conf.template` to `godaddy-dyndns.conf` and add your GoDaddy username and password to the new file.

 Then setup a Python venv: